TheKunal22/Python-For-Data-Science/README.md

-# Python for Data Science — Notes & Practice
+# Python for Data Science — Digital Notes & Practice

 # These are **MUST**